-What is Breathwork -Conscious Connected Breathing?
+What is Conscious Connected Breathwork?

 Over time, CCB evolved as a distinct approach-characterised by a continuous flow of breath without pauses-that supports emotional release, nervous system regulation, and deep personal insight.
 Today, its widely used as a therapeutic and somatic healing tool, helping people reconnect with their bodies, release stored tension, and access inner wisdom.